aekundayo/DiscordDocChatBot/README.md

 Please note that this bot is still under development and not yet ready for production.
 Also, it's not affiliated with OpenAI or Discord.

+## 🛠️ Installation

+Before you start, ensure you have Python and Docker installed on your machine.

+### Python

+If you don't have Python installed, you can download it from the [official website](https://www.python.org/downloads/).
+Select the version suitable for your operating system and follow the provided instructions.

+### Docker

+Docker can be downloaded from the [Docker official website](https://www.docker.com/products/docker-desktop).
+Choose the appropriate version for your OS.
+Follow the installation instructions provided on the website.

 ## 📚 Prerequisites

 To successfully run this bot, you'll need to set up the following environment variables: